 Conjunctivitis, commonly known as pinkeye, is the inflammation or infection of the conjunctiva tissue of the eyes.
 Pinkeye doesn’t have a single cause; rather, it can be the result of a viral infection, bacteria, allergies, or irritants in the eye.
-While it’s generally harmless and easy to treat, viral and bacterial conjunctivitis can are also highly contagious, especially among children.
+While it’s generally harmless and easy to treat, viral and bacterial conjunctivitis can be highly contagious, especially among children.

 With the new school year just around the corner, pinkeye cases will be on the rise.
 The close quarters of schools and children’s still-developing hygiene habits make classrooms a hotbed for this and other highly infectious conditions.